 Shortly after its completion, colour prints were made available and the work took on the status of official portrait.
 A royal presence was for many years a common feature in federal, state and local government departments as well as countless courthouses, schools, hospitals, libraries, church halls and Returned Soldiers' League clubrooms throughout Australia.

 For many postwar immigrants this portrait was their first encounter with an artwork by an Australian artist as it was reproduced on Australian naturalisation papers from the mid 1950s.
 Under the terms of the 1954 Australian Citizenship Convention, a print of the work was generally present in local town halls where many naturalisation ceremonies took place.

-Acquired for the National Historical Collection
+National Historical Collection